-The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.
+The majority of Qatar’s workforce is made up of foreign workers, and getting a visa or work permit for the country is reasonably straightforward.

-The Ministry of Interior (MoI) oversees all immigration matters, and Hukoomi, the government’s ePortal, makes visa applications for Qatar easy.
-Expats can simply track their applications by entering their country of citizenship, their application number and passport details.
+The Ministry of Interior (MOI) oversees all immigration matters by overseeing the application process and issuing the necessary permits.
+Hukoomi, the government’s ePortal, facilitates visa applications by providing a platform for registering with the MOI.
+Expats can simply track their applications by entering their country of citizenship, application number and passport details.

-That said, waiting periods may be an inconvenience, especially during Ramadan.
+That said, waiting periods may be an inconvenience, especially during Ramadan, but typically take about six weeks.
 Many suggest that it’s best for visa applications to be submitted well before or just after this time.
-In any event, we strongly recommend checking the MoI website regularly and contacting the nearest embassy and consulate for support.
+In any event, we strongly recommend checking the MOI website regularly and contacting the nearest embassy and consulate for support.

 Tourist visas for Qatar